cpjobling/eg-247-textbook/laplace_transform/1/worksheet4.md

 ### Question 1: The Laplace Transform

-Without conferring or looking it up, which of these integrals represents the Laplace and Inverse laplace transforms?
+Without looking it up, which of these integrals represents the Laplace and Inverse laplace transforms?

 +++ {"slideshow": {"slide_type": "fragment"}}